nohevog1/classes-2/class-02/README.md

 ## What you'll learn

+* A little more HTML, SVG & CSS
 * Array manipulation in JavaScript
 * [JSON](http://www.json.org/)
     * [GeoJSON](http://geojson.org/)
     * [TopoJSON](https://github.com/topojson/topojson)
-* Reading TopojJSON data into a D3 visualization (d3.json)
+* Read TopojJSON data into a D3 visualization (d3.json)
-* Converting Topojson to GeoJSON
+* Convert Topojson to an array of GeoJSON point-data objects
-* Plotting GeoJSON point data on a map
+* Plot GeoJSON point data as circles on a map

 ## Background